-Here are 21 sure signs that you are losing interest in your job indicating that it maybe time for a change in your attitude or to find a new path.
+With that in mind, here are 21 sure signs that you are losing interest in your job indicating that it maybe time for a change in your attitude or to start looking for a new job.

-1. You no longer feel challenged in the work you are doing.
+1. You no longer feel challenged or enthused by the work you are doing.
 It is either boring or of little interest to you and your only goal is to get it done as soon as possible, as opposed to doing the best job possible

 2. You cannot concentrate on a particular activity for more than an hour or without first having a caffeine or chocoloate induced buzz.
 This includes getting easily distracted by other’s conversations or general office noise